 Not all cars qualify as a classic car.
-Some insurance companies require a car to be twenty-five or thirty-years old in order to qualify for classic car insurance.
-Other collector car insurance requirements may involve proving the availability of a secondary car for daily use and commercial use is usually not allowed.
+Some insurance companies require a car to be 25 or 30 years old in order to qualify for classic car insurance.
+Other collector car insurance requirements may involve proving the availability of a secondary car for daily use.

 Insuring a Modern Car

-High performance and high risk cars are automatically more expensive to insure.
-The average insurance rates for a Mustang can range depending on the driver and driving time.
-Find out how much it will cost to insure Mustang with our FREE ZIP code search!
+High-performance and high-risk cars are automatically more expensive to insure.
+The average insurance rates for a Mustang can range depending on the driver and drive time.

-Younger and inexperienced drivers pay more for insurance premiums, as do mature drivers with a negative driving record.
+Younger and inexperienced drivers pay more for insurance premiums, along with mature drivers with a negative driving record.